agyeiyb/My-Next-Podcast/README.md

 # My Next Book
-This is a book recommendation application that uses the tastedive api.
-Users type in a title of a book.
-Similar books are then presented to the user.
+This is a podcast recommendation application that uses the listennotes api.
+Users type in a title of a podcasts.
+User finds podcasts and then clicks the find similar podcast button.

 ## Technologies Used
 * HTML